 MagniX develops high power density electric motors to power aircraft.
 They envision open skies, allowing people to embark on journeys and packages to be delivered.
 Makes me wonder what we have been doing the last 100 years or so as air travel is doing just that.
 They also claim emission free.
 Well, where do they think the electricity is coming from to power these motors as renewable energy has a mere 2% share in the total energy production of the world.

 Together they are developing a Cessna Caravan with a Magni500 electric motor and are test flying early 2020, see the webpage of MagniX eCaravan.
 There was only one pilot on board and the whole cabin filled with batteries.
-The company claims that these e-aircraft are economically feasable for short range commute and battery technology will advance far enough.
+The company claims that these e-aircraft are economically feasible for short range commute and battery technology will advance far enough.
 Time will only tell.

 MagniX has equipped a deHavilland Beaver DHC-2 with their magni500 (560 kW / 750 hp) electric motor and battery pack.
 This model aircraft is being used by Harbour Air Seaplanes in Richmond, British Columbia Canada on short haul trips of around 30 minutes.
 The engine is derated to 450 hp and drives a 4-bladed Hartzell propeller and the battery pack (filling the cabin of the prototype to its maximum weight) supplies the energy for the 15 min flight and has 25 min reserve.
 They also plan to convert the Otter to electric drive too, but then the motor will configured to supply maximum power.
 FAA certification is in the works.
 For more details see the website of Harbour Air.